 Canvas layout is just like an iframe, including its default width and

 height.
-You should allocate a Skia canvas of an appropriate size when
+You should allocate a Skia surface of an appropriate size when

 getContext("2d")